MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ## Run your tests

-If you have test projects in your repository, then use the **.NET Core** task to run unit tests by using testing frameworks like MSTest, xUnit, and NUnit.
-For this functionality, the test project must reference [Microsoft.NET.Test.SDK](https://www.nuget.org/packages/Microsoft.NET.Test.SDK) version 15.8.0 or higher.
+If you have test projects in your repository, then use the **.NET Core** task to run unit tests by using testing frameworks like MSTest, xUnit, and NUnit.The test project must reference [Microsoft.NET.Test.SDK](https://www.nuget.org/packages/Microsoft.NET.Test.SDK) version 15.8.0 or higher.
 Test results get automatically published to the service.
 These results are available to you in the build summary and can be used for troubleshooting failed tests and test-timing analysis.

 ::: moniker range=">=azure-devops-2020"